samdenty/ios-vibrator-pro-max/README.md

 navigator.vibrate(1000);
 ```

+## ⚠️ Limitations

+This polyfill will work without any user interaction on iOS `18` to `18.3`.
+In iOS `18.4` Apple [made the vibration require user interaction](https://x.com/samddenty/status/1897123571799118091).
+Unfortunately the way they did this, the only interaction that counts is a click (unfortunately dragging doesn't count) and the grant expires after 1s.
+There's no way to keep vibrating after that click grant expires, except to block the main thread - see below to enable that option

 ## Durations longer than 1000ms

 This will block the main thread for the duration of the vibration pattern.
 Only vibration patterns longer than 1s total will block.
 Blocking is required as it's the only way to extend the trusted event grant of the click handler (async vibrations have expiration)